 We recognise the role creativity plays in expressing our identity, adding vibrancy, and creating a sense of belonging in our city.
 At Holdfast Bay, we aim to create a place where people love to live and visit and provide opportunities to participate and experience arts and cultural activities.

-Check out the Creative Holdfast Summer Program and tap into the creative events, workshops, exhibitions, talks, and tours that will be held in Holdfast Bay between October 2021 - March 2022.
+Check out the Creative Holdfast Winter Program and tap into the creative events, workshops, exhibitions, talks, and tours that will be held in Holdfast Bay between 1 April - 30 September 2022

 Arts and Culture Strategy 2019 – 2024

 The Creative Holdfast: Arts & Culture Strategy was developed by Urban Mind in 2019 and guides the coordination, management, and investment in arts, culture, and creativity.